 Shooting a video allows you to make returns as hassle-free as possible, and you’ll capture the one in four people who would have left had the return looked too difficult.

 Zappos' old return page used to have a video entitled “How to Complete a Return at Zappos.com:”

 It doesn’t get much simpler than that!
 To create a video, you can use a free screen capture tool like CamStudio.

-Zappos offers a legendary 365-day return policy.
+Zappo, IKEA, and L.L.
+Bean are just a few retailers that offer legendary 365-day return policies.
 Nordstrom handles returns “on a case-by-case basis with the ultimate objective of making our customers happy.”
-Costco gives it’s customers 90 days.
+Costco gives its customers a generous 90 days.